aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/pathbuilder/a/_index.md

 ---
 title: PathBuilder.A
 second_title: Aspose.SVG for .NET API Reference
-description: PathBuilder method.
+description: PathBuilder A method.
 Adds an Elliptical Arc Curve command to the path data
 type: docs
 weight: 20
 url: /net/aspose.svg.builder/pathbuilder/a/